manjymon/UP2019/exercises/09 - Recursion/problems.md

 int sum(const int* begin, const int* end)
 ```

-Write a recursive function that sums the elements of a range
+Write a recursive function that sums the elements of a range.

+### HINT

+Head & Tail

 ### Example